 Ultimate Free WordPress Plugins to Help New Blogs

-If you are thinking about becoming an online solopreneur and starting your own blog with WordPress, there are lots of things to consider and learn.
+If you are about to become an online solopreneur and just set up your own blog with WordPress, there are lots of things to consider and learn.
 There are countless tutorials out there that tell you how to set up your WordPress account.
 But what happens once you’ve got your account all set up?
 You most likely need to add some extra functionality.
 The way to do this is to find, install and activate the right WordPress plugins.
 That’s where the problems might start…

 Disclosure: This post contains affiliate links.
 This means when you purchase something through those links, I may receive a small commission at no extra cost to you.
 All opinions expressed here are my own and I only recommend products and services that I personally love!

 Which of the free WordPress plugins are working well and which paid plugins might be worth trying?
 That’s the kind of information that I was looking for and couldn’t find.
 It took a long time of trial and error to figure out what works and what doesn’t.

 For all you out there, who are still looking for the perfect WordPress plugins for your blog, I hear you!
 It can be so frustrating!
 Especially if you can’t afford to invest upfront and need to find free WordPress plugins that do the job.
 I hope I can save your time and sanity by listing the free WordPress plugins that I found most helpful so far.